 There are a lot of ways to make money online.
-You can start a blog, open an Etsy shop, take part in Amazon FBA, or even offer information products like eBooks or courses for sale.
-Plus, you can sell services as a freelancer or use popular sites to earn extra money each month as a usability tester, search engine evaluator, or survey taker.
-When you think about it, there are quite a few ways to make an online income each month.
+You can start a blog, open an Etsy shop, participate in Amazon FBA, or even create and sell information products like eBooks or courses.
+Or, you can sell services as a freelancer or use popular sites to earn extra money each month as a usability tester, search engine evaluator, or survey taker.
+When you think about it, there are many ways to make an online income each month.

-Generally speaking, affiliate marketing gives you a chance to make money by promoting other people’s products.
-When you refer a person to a site, you may get a commission if they purchase something or perform an action, like click on a link or sign up for a service.
+Affiliate marketing gives you a chance to make money by promoting other people’s products and services.
+When you refer a person to a site, you may get a commission if they purchase something or perform an action, like sign up for a trial or click on a link.

-A lot of bloggers use affiliate marketing to contribute to their income.
-Some even take home more than $40,000 each month from affiliate sales alone.
-But these bloggers typically have a large and loyal audience – something that can take a lot of time, energy, and effort to build.
+Many bloggers and business owners use affiliate marketing to make passive income.
+Some even take home more than $50,000 each month from affiliate sales alone.
+These bloggers typically have a large and loyal audience – something that can take a lot of time, energy, and effort to build.

-But, what if you’re not interested in starting a blog or maintaining a website?
+But what if you’re not interested in starting a blog or maintaining your own website?
 Does this mean you can’t get a slice of the affiliate marketing pie?
 Absolutely not!
-In fact, there are plenty of opportunities to earn money online as an affiliate marketer – no website or blog required.
+In fact, there are plenty of ways to earn money online as an affiliate marketer – no website or blog required.

-Instead of using affiliate links as a blogger, you could monetize your online presence on social media.
-Many social networking sites allow users to place affiliate links within posts, profiles, and updates.
-This means you can use popular social sites with millions of active users on them to promote products as an affiliate.
+Instead of using affiliate links in your blog posts or on your website, you can monetize your online presence on social media.
+Many social networking sites allow users to place affiliate links within their own posts, profiles, groups, and updates.
+This means you can use online communities with millions of active users on them to promote products as an affiliate.

-Your page could be about any subject you have an interest in, but the three most profitable niches involve topics like health, relationships, and money.
-Choose a topic you enjoy and start building an active audience by sharing relevant information people will love.
-Once your page starts growing, consider using an affiliate program, like Amazon Associates, to start promoting products you know your audience will enjoy.
+Your page can be about any subject you are interested in, but the most profitable niches involve topics like health, relationships, and money.
+Choose a topic you enjoy and start building an active and engaged audience by sharing high-quality information people will love.
+Once your popularity grows, consider using an affiliate program, like Amazon Influencer Program, to start promoting products you know your audience will enjoy.

 Let’s say you started a Facebook page devoted to all things yoga.
-You could use the Amazon Associates Program to recommend yoga gear, clothes, or books that people would genuinely like and benefit from using.
+You could use the Amazon Influencer Program to recommend yoga mats and blocks, clothes, or books that people would genuinely like and benefit from using.

 Facebook isn’t the only social media site that allows affiliate links.
-You could also use Pinterest, Twitter, and Instagram to make money as an affiliate marketer.
-But remember, since you don’t technically own your social media accounts, you need to follow the rules each site has regarding affiliate links.
+You share content with affiliate links on Pinterest, Twitter, Instagram, TikTok, LinkedIn, and more!
+But remember, since you don’t own your social media accounts, you need to follow the rules each site has regarding affiliate links.
 And, as a general rule, you shouldn’t only be posting, pinning, or tweeting affiliate links alone.
-Instead, focus on the quality of content first and only include affiliate links when they add value to the information you’re sharing.
+Instead, focus on the quality of content first and only include affiliate offers when they add value to the information you’re sharing.

 HubPages is a popular revenue-sharing site.
-Users create ‘Hubs’ that are filled with useful content, videos, polls, and other category-focused information.
-There are hundreds of topics to choose from, ranging from art and design to weather, making HubPages a great option to try your hand at affiliate marketing in a subject you’re familiar.
+Users create hubs that are filled with useful content, videos, polls, and other category-focused information.
+There are hundreds of topics to choose from, ranging from art and design to weather, making HubPages a great option to try your hand at affiliate marketing in a subject you’re familiar with.

 On top of flexibility in sharing, HubPages has affiliate programs built right into their platform.
 As a ‘Hubber,’ you can easily take part in the HubPages Amazon Program and their eBay Program, too.
 This means you can create hubs that are almost instantly set up to be monetized!